GreyKeenan/dukesup/index.md

 --------------------------------------------------

 You can play cards from your hand to the table in runs/sets.
-These can be new runs/sets, or they may add to existing ones.
+These may be new runs/sets, or they may add to existing ones.

-Cards are played to a shared table, where both player's runs/sets should be combined.
+Cards are played to a shared table, where both player's runs/sets are combined.

 Sometimes, you can also play the opponent's DUKES to the table.
 (See "Taking the Opponent's DUKES".)